An Algorithmic Framework for Strategic Fair Division: The Model

-Note that the valuation functions are non-atomic, i.e., they assign zero value to points.
+Note that valuation functions are non-atomic, i.e., they assign zero value to points.
 This allows us to disregard the boundaries of intervals, and in particular we treat intervals that overlap at their boundary as disjoint.
-We sometimes explicitly assume that the valuations are \emph{strictly positive}, that is, $v_i(x)>0$ for all $x\in[0,1]$ and for all $i \in N$.
+We sometimes explicitly assume that the value density functions are \emph{strictly positive}, i.e., $v_i(x)>0$ for all $x\in[0,1]$ and for all $i \in N$; this implies that $V_i([x,y])>0$ for all $x <y, x,y \in[0,1]$.

 A \emph{piece of cake} is a finite union of disjoint intervals.
-We are interested in allocations of disjoint pieces of cake $X_1,\ldots,X_n$, where $X_i$ is the piece that is allocated to agent $i\in N$.
+We are interested in allocations of disjoint pieces of cake $X_1,\ldots,X_n$, where $X_i$ is the piece allocated to agent $i\in N$.
 A piece is \emph{contiguous} if it consists of a single interval.